juniemariam/ConnectMate--GHC2025/README.md

 ## 📋 Setup Instructions (for Attendees)

 Follow these steps to set up and deploy your own **Connect Mate – GHC 2025** tool:

+If you need a more details check out [Setup Guide](https://github.com/juniemariam/ConnectMate--GHC2025/blob/main/ConnectMate-SetupGuide.pdf)

 1. **Open the Main Sheet**
    Access the main project sheet here: